 We’ve recently covered the difference between our Bachelors and Masters degrees in another blog post – and it’s not that you need to already have an undergraduate degree to do a postgraduate course!

 It’s true that if you already have an undergraduate degree, a postgraduate course is likely to be more suitable for you, but it also has a lot to do with your experience level.
 If you’ve been working in a managerial role for several years, you may have enough experience to start a postgraduate degree, even if you have no prior university education.

 For our undergraduate degrees, you might think that you need A-levels, but that isn’t the case if you have at least 3 years’ experience in a relevant role, plus GCSE Maths and English (grade A-C).
-And if you don’t have these, you can still start our CertCE Business Studies, which has no entry requirements other than English language requirements.
+And if you don’t have these, you can still start our CertHE Business and Management, which has no entry requirements other than English language requirements.